olga-od-ua/hello_ireland/README.md

 1. Fonts ideas are taken from [Artisanthemes](https://artisanthemes.io/best-google-fonts-combinations-modern-agency-website/).

-2. [Django Documentation](https://docs.djangoproject.com/en/4.0/) was extensively used throughout the develpment of "Oh, Hello Ireland!" project.
+2. [Django Documentation](https://docs.djangoproject.com/en/4.0/) was extensively used throughout the development of "Oh, Hello Ireland!" project.

-3. I often resorted to [StackOverflow](https://stackoverflow.com/) when encountering some problems.
-Links to StackOverflow posts that helped me resolve issues are provided in their relevant parts  of this README.md.
+3. I often resorted to [StackOverflow](https://stackoverflow.com/) and [Slack CI Community](https://app.slack.com/) when encountering some problems.
+Links to the relevant posts that helped me resolve issues are provided in their relevant parts of this README.md and TESTING.md.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">